Twenty Years of Jewish Storytelling

 In the Land of Rain and Salmon

 Created with Book-It Repertory Theatre, In the Land of Rain and Salmon is a theatrical production that highlights Washington State’s Jewish history through storytelling and performance.
 Using oral histories and archival materials from Washington State Jewish Historical Society exhibits, including Family of Strangers, Who’s Minding the Store?, and the Six Generation Family Tree, it showcases the experiences of Jewish pioneers shaping communities across the Pacific Northwest.
 Developed with historian Lisa Kranseler, it combines research with live performance for an engaging regional history.
 In 2012, the script was developed with Book-It Theatre using materials from WSJHS exhibits.
-An early performance was held at Langston Hughes Performing Arts Institute, the former Congregation Bikur Cholim synagogue, often the first visit there since youth.
-This site was later featured in Seattle’s Then and Now series by Paul Dorpat.
+An early performance was held at Langston Hughes Performing Arts Institute, the former Congregation Bikur Cholim synagogue.
 From June 2, 2013, to 2014, it premiered and toured Washington, including Central Washington University and Kirkland Historical Society, with about twenty performances.

 Open for Business: Jewish Enterprise in Washington State

 From neighborhood storefronts to landmark institutions, Jewish-owned businesses have played a vital role in shaping Washington State’s economic and civic life.
 Who’s Minding the Store?
 (2009), the first large-scale effort by WSJHS, documented this legacy with over 170 Jewish-owned businesses from statehood to the 1970s, highlighting entrepreneurial spirit and community leadership.
 Building on that, Shalom!
 Open for Business (2014) expanded the project at MOHAI, using thematic storytelling, artifacts, and curation by Stuart Eskenazi to connect Jewish business history with Washington's broader story.
+Featured businesses include historic companies such as Brenner Brothers Bakery in Seattle, Huppin's in Spokane, and Lippitt Brothers in Colfax, as well as businesses still operating today, including LeRoy Jeweler's in Tacoma, Glazer's Camera in Seattle, and Olympia Supply Company in Olympia.
 These exhibits showcase not only commerce but community, continuity, and contribution.
-Brenner Brothers Bakery (1925-1996) was a family-owned landmark in Seattle and Bellevue, founded by Abe Brenner in the early 1900s on Yesler Way and Cherry Street.
-Ben Bridge Jeweler, founded in Seattle in 1912 by Polish immigrant Samuel Silverman, became a family business after Silverman’s daughter Sally married Ben Bridge in 1927.
-The store, renamed Ben Bridge Jeweler in 1927, now has over 75 locations nationwide.

 B. Marcus Priteca (1889–1971)